alsosprachben/mnvkd/README.md

  2. There are already methods for splicing directly between ring buffers.
  3. Ring buffers can theoretically be shared, the data structure already supporting this.

 There are currently no zero-copy methods yet, but they aren't really needed.
 The `vk_readable()` and `vk_writable()` interface can be used to do whatever is desired.
-In fact, the `vk_accept()` call simply uses `vk_readable()` to handle blocking.
 It is dead simple to use `vk_writable()` with `sendfile()` without needing a special interface, so a custom method can be created in 3 lines of code.
 And on BSD, the socket state already available in the `struct vk_socket` already contains the number of available bytes in the socket, so it is straightforward to build an extremely sophisticated, custom blocking logic.

 Think of `mnvkd` as a network programming toolkit for the rapid development of optimal servers.